avaika/interview/README.md

 4. Network:
     1. There is no ping between 2 servers.
 How to find out the root cause?
     2. How to check whether the port is being used?
-    3. How to redirect a traffic between servers?
+    3. How to redirect traffic between servers?
 The more options the better.
     4. The app is listening to the port, but isn't accessible from remote server.
 How would you debug?
 5. Processes:
     1. Is there a way to ignore -9 signal?